brunoromerope/url-shortener/README.md

 - `/login` Login a user with email and password.

-- `/encode` Encodes a URL to a shortened one sending the a json with the url key.
+- `/encode` Encodes a URL to a shortened one sending a json with the url key.

 - `/decode` Decodes a shortened URL to its original URL by passing the key shortener in a json format.